sonia-dieter/Sonia-Dieter/README.md

 ## Hi there 👋
+My name is Sonia.
-I’m currently working on a earning my Google Data Analytics certificates in Coursera
+I’m currently working on a earning my Google Data Analytics certificates in Coursera and am excited to learn more about the field.
+I looking to switch careers from th veterinary field or to merge data analytics into that path.

+Things to come...
+-SQL project
+-Excel project
+-My data analytics Capstone

 <!--